-Bolton is in charge of hiring lifeguards for the park authority's five Northern Virginia public pools, which began their expanded summer hours recently.
-He has hired 130 guards for the summer, just enough to get through the high season, he said.
+Bolton is in charge of hiring lifeguards for the park authority's five Northern Virginia public pools, which began their expanded summer hours last week.
+He has hired 130 guards for the summer, just enough to get through high season, he said.
 It wasn't an easy sell.

 Teenagers and college students who once savored the idea of spending their summers on the deck of a pool are instead choosing resume-boosting internships or higher-paid office jobs that keep them indoors and air-conditioned, Bolton said.

-The park authority generally has relied on more traditional recruiting methods, leaving stacks of help-wanted fliers at local high schools, signing up the eager younger siblings of lifeguards of years past, and offering a respectable $8 an hour to start.
+The park authority generally has relied on more traditional recruiting methods, leaving stacks of help-wanted fliers at local high schools, signing up the younger siblings of lifeguards of years past and offering a respectable $8 an hour to start.

 For Joy Lithgow, 19, a Penn State University student who plans to pursue a medical career, the main draw of lifeguard work is the chance to save someone's life.

-"I really like the idea of helping people if they need it," said Lithgow, an Arlington resident who is home for summer vacation.
+"I really like the idea of helping people if they need it," said Lithgow, an Arlington resident home for summer vacation.
 "I like having that responsibility."

-Sitting in a lifeguard's tall chair at the Upton Hill Regional Park pool on a recent afternoon, with a red, oblong rescue cushion in her lap, Lithgow pointed out the route that her eyes travel every 15 seconds or so while the pool is teeming with children.
+Sitting in a lifeguard's tall chair at the Upton Hill Regional Park pool on a recent afternoon, with an oblong red rescue cushion in her lap, Lithgow pointed out the route that her eyes travel every 15 seconds or so while the pool is teeming with children.

 "I do all the edges," she said.
 "The typical places the lifeguards miss are the corners."